 The Royal Gorge is just an hour southwest of Colorado Springs and two hours from Breckenridge.
 The Royal Gorge is known as “Colorado’s most iconic wonders”.
 Experience the spectacular beauty, the vast array of wildlife, the famous bridge, countless activities to try, and the fascinating history.
-There is nothing quite like it and here are our 5 reasons you should raft the Royal Gorge this summer.
+There is nothing quite like the rush of excitement and adventure that comes with it and here are our top 5 reasons you should raft the Royal Gorge this summer.

 1. The Scenery

 Known as the “Grand Canyon of the Arkansas”, the Royal Gorge has beautiful steep walls that reach 1,200 feet in some areas!
 Even though the gorge is an arid region, it is surrounded with lush, green hills.
 Not to mention the river!
 The juxtaposition of the rigid canyon walls and the flowing river is a sight you won’t forget.

 Countless animals call the Royal Gorge home.
 Because of the variety in terrain, you will find a large variety of critters.
 When you raft the Royal Gorge, keep an eye out for deer, bighorn sheep, and eagles.
 Bighorn Sheep Canyon hosts Colorado’s largest bighorn sheep herd.
 After conquering the rapids, try out your birdwatching skills.
 Additionally, this area is known for bird-watching in Colorado.

 Feast your eyes on the highest suspension bridge in the United States!
 Built in 1929, the Royal Gorge Bridge sits 956 above the Arkansas River.
 Pass under this iconic bridge while whitewater rafting.
 Since the late 1800s, the beauty of the Royal Gorge has captured the attention of many nature lovers.
 The famous bridge has only made more people want to visit.